Sunday, January 15, 2017

 Based on her tone, I caution her.
 I warn her to not jump to conclusions.
 “You have no real proof this is the actual island, or even if this is the site.
 You have no reason to believe you are left behind at all.”

-“My sister and my brother are not of this world any longer.
-I have been left behind, and with no purpose.
-You have no reason to feel blame.
-Only my sister and my brother are to be blamed.”
+“My sister and my brother are no longer on the planet.
+They have left me behind, and with no purpose.
+Little Eric, if you still feel responsible, then you are not thinking logically.
+Clear your executable impulses.
+Only my sister and brother are to be blamed.”

-She must, though.
+She must do so, though.
 She should blame me, I think.
 She would be right to do so.
 I failed her.
 I continue to fail us both.
 I have few answers.
 Fewer resources.
-I have not been performing my work, and I have not been the man that Saanvi or her sister thought I was originally.
+I have no further access to knowledge, and I am limited in how to calculate solutions with what information that I came equipped.
+I have not been performing my work efficiently, and I have not been the man that Saanvi or her sister thought I was originally.
 Saanvi should have never visited my outpost on my urging.
 By my charm.
 I should never have tempted her.
 Especially not with so little time remaining before Rendezvous.
 Yet, who could ever have guessed that her own people…well; what logic is there in severing ties?
-That her own sister and brother-in-law could leave without her, and with her not having agreed?
+That her own sister and brother-in-law could leave without her?
 What I do know is only hearsay.
-I cannot begin to understand what was meant by the conversation I overheard between Saanvi’s sister and her young husband.
+I cannot begin to understand what was meant by the conversation that I overheard between Saanvi’s sister and her young husband.
 Something about Purana.
-I thought to ask Saanvi, but I do not want to disturb her further.
+I thought to ask Saanvi, but I did not want to disturb her further.
 I fear that there is something more to that word.
 Oh, yes.
 And duty.
 Saanvi’s sister encouraged me to accept Saanvi’s hand, yet I do not know how to accomplish such a –

 “--I only have two more samples to test.
-Do not worry, Little Eric.”
+Do not worry, Little Eric.
+We still have radiation at the station if you are worried about recharging... or freezing to death.”

+Would I freeze to death?
+Or, simply stop functioning?
 I hand her Battery B. She takes it, but squeezes my fingers gently, but only her mouth smiles.
 She is tired, and her eyes are distant.
 She snaps in Battery B into her detector and returns to sampling.
+She is amazing in her strength.
+I find her amazing in her beauty.

 “Sulfur?”
 I ask, pressing my hand over my mouth.
 My instinct is to stop air intake all together.